 Once a schedule of concerts for the season has been contracted, the membership drive begins, and arrangements are made for newspaper, radio, and TV coverage.
 An active LCCCA Board (all of whom serve voluntarily with no remuneration) assume responsibility for "back-stage" details -- rental of the auditorium, printing of tickets, securing ushers, printing and distribution of advertising fliers, the transportation and housing of the artists, piano tuning, and so on.
 Sometimes the going is rough and there is lively discussion as to what artists to schedule, or what date to choose, but one thing has been constant through the years: the love of good music and the desire to bring to the community of Lebanon the joys of good music.
 Perhaps Columbia Artists (an early supplier of artists for LCCCA) said it best: "A Carnegie Hall in Every Town".
 Thanks to the vision, enterprise, and selfless dedication of countless people through the years, the community of Lebanon has enjoyed many distinguished artists (most of whom had difficulty in finding our little community on the map)!

 Today's LCCCA Board is committed to continuing this tradition of excellence.
 In recent years, the board has recognized the "graying" of the concert-going public and has taken steps to encourage younger folk to attend musical events.
 These popular performances, along side of the Classical Artists, have helped increase the number of season subscriptions from 400 in 2005 to over 1000 this year.
-This increase in the number of season subscribers combined with the generosity of our Patrons allows us to offer a season subscription of 5 concerts for $75.
+This increase in the number of season subscribers combined with the generosity of our Patrons allows us to offer the 2019-20 season subscription of 5 concerts for $75.
 (A single ticket for any concert purchased at the door costs $30.)

 When you purchase the season subscription for $75 you are getting each concert for $15 - an outstanding value for your entertainment dollar!
 Consider how much the gas, tolls, parking, and journey to New York City to hear a single concert ticket… and then come to the community concerts at Lebanon High School and receive 4 more concerts as a bonus!